Symbiota2/Symbiota2-php/README.md

 ## Welcome to the Symbiota2 development repository

 Symbiota2 is currently under development.
 Though some portions of the application may work, the application as a whole is not ready for use.
+Symbiota2 uses the Laravel framework and requires PHP 7.1.3 or greater to be installed.
+In addition, the following PHP extensions need to be enabled:

+- OpenSSL
+- PDO
+- Mbstring
+- Tokenizer
+- XML
+- Ctype
+- JSON

 Symbiota2 can be installed in the following steps:

 - Clone the code in this repository
 `git clone https://github.com/Symbiota2/Symbiota2.git portal-name`